-It's certainly smart to have some emergency funds available for unpleasant surprises that occasionally rear their ugly heads.
-Your employer relocates to Siberia and your spouse isn't keen on moving, so you're out of work.
-Your child is discovered to be a tuba prodigy and you suddenly need to cough up a lot of money for costly Tuba Camp -- and a costly tuba.
+It's smart to have some emergency funds available for unpleasant surprises that occasionally rear their ugly heads.
+Maybe your employer relocates to Siberia, and your spouse isn't keen on moving, so you're out of work.
+Or your child is discovered to be a tuba prodigy, and you suddenly need to cough up a lot of money for costly Tuba Camp -- and a costly tuba.
 You get the idea.

-Three to six months of expenses is a sensible amount -- but depending on your situation, you might want to keep a little more or less.
-If you know you aren't likely to have much trouble getting a new job or earning more money when necessary, you might not need to keep too much on hand.
-If you have many dependents, or don't always find new work too quickly, then consider keeping a larger stash on hand.
+Three to six months of expenses is a sensible amount to keep on hand -- but depending on your situation, you might want to keep a little more or less.
+If you know you aren't likely to have much trouble getting a new job or earning more money when necessary, you might not need to keep too much around.
+If you have several dependents or don't always find new work too quickly, then perhaps consider keeping a larger stash.

 Here's another option -- likely a controversial one -- if you don't have any or much credit card debt.
 You might decide to charge expenses on your credit card, up to a certain amount, if you run into temporary trouble.
 Be very careful with this approach, though.
 If you keep a significant balance on your credit card and you're charged a steep interest rate, a bad situation can quickly get much worse.
 (Learn about how to maximize your credit rating and shop for a better card.)

 Loans are another possibility.
 If you have family members or close friends who could easily lend you enough to cover your temporary needs, that could work out well.
-If you own your own home, you might be able to take out a home equity loan to generate some temporary cash.
+If you own your own home, you might be able to take out a home-equity loan to generate some temporary cash.
 Our Home Center provides you with lots of information about these loans, as well as other things having to do with houses and mortgages.

-If you have a brokerage account chock full of some stocks, you might be able to borrow what you need from your brokerage, on margin.
+If you have a brokerage account chock-full of some stocks, you might be able to borrow what you need from your brokerage, on margin.
 People usually borrow on margin from brokerages to buy additional stock, but you can borrow for pretty much any purpose.
 Your portfolio serves as collateral.
 Just be careful -- if you borrow a lot and your stocks suddenly plunge in value, you'll be hit with a "margin call" and may end up losing some of your stocks.
-We recommend using margin only sparingly, if you use it at all.
-(Here's the scoop on how to find the best brokerage for your needs, check out our Broker Center.)
+We recommend using margin sparingly, if you need to use it at all.
+(For the scoop on how to find the best brokerage for your needs, check out our Broker Center.)

 If you have a 401(k) at work, you might be able to borrow against that in an emergency, too.